Skip to main content

 Choose a trip according to ability and conditions

-TIP: If you want to learn more about how to travel safely in the winter mountains, check out DNT.no page about what you need to know about the norwegian mountains We especially recommend the articles Avoid avalanches on summit tours and Crossing frozen water
+TIPS: If you want to learn more about how to travel safely in the winter mountains, check out DNT.no page about Turvett We especially recommend the articles Avoid avalanches on summit hikes and Crossing icy water

 Here is a suggestion for clothes and equipment you should have with you when skiing from cabin to cabin in the winter mountains.